Snitkin-Lab-Umich/pubQCD/README.md

 > Submit pubQCD as a batch job. (recommended)

 Change these `SBATCH` commands: `--job-name` to a more descriptive name like run_pubQCD, `--mail-user` to your email address, `--time` depending on the number of samples you have (should be more than what you specified in `cluster.json`).
 Feel free to make changes to the other flags if you are comfortable doing so.
-Once you have made the necessary changes, save the below script as `bash_script_to_download_raw_reads_pubQCD.sbat` or you can make changes directly in the slurm script in the pubQCD folder.
-Don't forget to submit pubQCD to Slurm! `sbatch bash_script_to_download_raw_reads_pubQCD.sbat`.
+Once you have made the necessary changes, save the below script as `bash_script_to_run_raw_reads_pubQCD.sbat` or you can make changes directly in the slurm script in the pubQCD folder.
+Don't forget to submit pubQCD to Slurm! `sbatch bash_script_to_download_and_run_raw_reads_pubQCD.sbat`.

 ```
 #!/bin/bash